Applications are currently closed.

-We run an exciting work experience programme for Transition Year students.
-In this week-long programme, you will go behind the scenes at the Gallery and learn about the work of different departments including Education, Conservation, Curatorial and Visitor Experience.
-Working as a team you will develop a Live Project to create an event for young people that will run at the Gallery.
+We run an exciting work-experience programme for Transition Year students.
+You will go behind the scenes at the Gallery and learn about the work of different departments including Education, Conservation, Curatorial and Visitor Experience.
+Working as a team you will develop a Live Project to create an event or digital resource for young people that will run at the Gallery.

 The placement will suit students who are interested in art and may be considering studying it for Leaving Cert.
 You must be willing to work with students from other schools and be comfortable in a team environment.
-Most importantly, we’re looking for students who want to learn something from their week at the Gallery and benefit from a new experience.
+Most importantly we’re looking for students who want to learn something from their placement at the Gallery and benefit from a new experience.

 - Placement hours are 10am to 3.30pm.

 - You must be available for the full five days of the placement.

 - The placement takes place onsite at the National Gallery of Ireland, Merrion Square West, Dublin 2.

 - You should also be available on Saturday 21 January or Saturday 20 May to deliver your Live Project event.

 What you will do during the onsite placement

 Learn about the work of different departments in the Gallery